Skip to Main Content

 • Verification field experience coordinator: Responsible for ensuring students have completed the onboarding requirements.
 This coordinator reviews and approves the onboarding section of the application and reviews student accounts in CastleBranch.
 This coordinator holds student appointments to provide support and guidance on onboarding requirements.

-• Affiliation agreement field experience coordinator: Responsible for facilitating the Affiliation Agreement process with nominated field sites.
+• Affiliation agreement field experience coordinator: Responsible for facilitating the Affiliation Agreement process with nominated practicum sites.
 This coordinator holds student appointments to provide updates and information on Affiliation Agreements.
 Please Note: that the actual contract negotiation is completed by a contract administrator on the Office of Student Experiential Learning Services’ Applied Learning Contracts Team at Walden.

 • Assistant field experience coordinators: Multiple coordinators are responsible for reviewing applications to include license reviews and preceptor forms, and they complete a degree audit to verify course prerequisites have been met.
 These staff members also process registrations for practicum courses.